Papuan sheath-tailed bat: Description

 A species of Saccolaimus with dark hoary grey fur for across the back, the colour is darkest at the head and shoulder, the ventral side is pale buff-grey.
 The range of measurements of the forearm are 62 to 68 millimetres, the total length of head and body is 72 to 77 mm.
-The weight is around 24 grams.
+It weighs around 24 grams.
 The ears are around 18 mm from the notch at the head to the tip, the bare skin of these, along with the muzzle and other parts of the face, is a dark brown colour.

 The pouch at the wing, a feature of related species, has a lining of whitish hairs.
 A throat pouch is also found on the species. this is quite prominent in males and presented as a bare patch of skin in females.

 The first harmonic of the call of the S. Mixtus is audible, their signals are recorded at 9 kilohertz, distinguishable in visual analysis from Saccolaimus flaviventris (yellow-bellied) and closely resembling S. saccolaimus (naked-rumped pouched bat).
 Their rapid wing beats, small size and ventral colour allows them to be distinguished in flight from known species by workers spotting with torchlight.
 They resemble another species also found in Australia S. flaviventris, which is discernible by its greater size, darker pelage and the presence of a developed throat pouch in the female.